 Designing a backpacking sleeping bag is a tricky balancing act between warmth, comfort, and weight.
-In the case of the Saros, we believe the scales are tipped too far in favor of warmth and comfort.
+In the case of the Saros, we believe the balance is tipped too far in favor of warmth and comfort.
 It's certainly both of these.
-However, in achieving this warmth and comfort, it unfortunately became heavy and bulky.
+In achieving this warmth and comfort, however, it unfortunately became heavy and bulky.
 Its 3.84-pound total weight is heavy enough that we don't consider it a great choice for backpacking.
-The Saros is still an impressive sleeping bag, but it's better suited for activities where a boat, car, or draft animal carries its weight, rather than on your shoulders.
+The Saros is still an impressive sleeping bag, but it's better suited for activities where its carried by a boat, car, or draft animal, rather than your throbbing shoulders.
 For real backpacking, the Nemo Kyan is a similarly priced budget sleeping bag that weighs only half as much.

 Therm-a-Rest Saros 20 Review